How to Setup Dual Monitor | Windows | Linux | MAC

 Modify The Taskbar

-The first switch you’ll see will delete the taskbar from your second display.
+The first switch will delete the taskbar from your second display.
 This is a good option because it puts all your shortcuts in one place.
-But, if you want the taskbar extended across both displays, you can do so and choose where you want the individual icons to appear.
+But, if you want the taskbar extended across both displays, you can choose where you want the individual icons to appear.

 Change Your Wallpaper